emilieschario/jaffle_shop/airflow_setup/README.md

 bash ./initial_setup.sh

 #build docker image locally to run dbt commands
+# you may need to rebuild this each time you start a new cloud shell terminal
 docker build -t dbt_docker .

 # change directory to root of dbt_bigquery_example